Tuesday, September 14, 2010

 Back in 1984 many of the houses that look so damned wonderful today looked like a lot of the still "undone" or "non-restored" houses that still exist all over Old Town.
-There are not just as many of them today.
+There just are not as many of them today.
 And I have seen enough of the houses that were "renovated" or "remodeled" back in the 1970's and 1980's to safely say they may need a bit of updating now.
-I'm not calling for the introduction of granite or more stainless steel and certainly not calling for vessel sinks or other fads.
-Perhaps there were some things added over the years that might make a property look or even function better.
-Back in 1984 it was the simplicity of design and the sturdy construction that endeared me to the houses of Old Town.
-Nothing has changed.
+Back in 1984 it was the simplicity of design and the sturdy construction that endeared the houses of Old Town to me.
+That has not changed.

 The house at 1025 Thompson Lane is a good example of an old house built circa 1891 that has been updated over the years.
-You walk inside and you either love it or you don't.
 The rooms are colorful and cozy.
 I find the place absolutely charming.
 There is a fake fire in the livingroom that reminds you why you chose to move to Key West.
+(Fireplaces are unnecessary.
+We live in a frost free zone.)
+The dining area is located at the rear.
+The kitchen is to the right rear and an unusual stairway at left leads to the second floor bedrooms.
+The master bedroom and bath are to the right of the livingroom.
 The house is very livable.
 None of the rooms are really large, but they work.
 The upstairs is presently divided into a sitting room, a bedroom, and a bath.

 1025 Thompson Lane has 1341 sq ft of living area and sits on a 1600 sq ft lot.
 The house has two bedrooms, two baths, a lovely living room and an open kitchen.
-It is offered for sale at $525,000 or $391 per sq ft.
-CLICK HERE for more information and to view photos of the interior and exterior.
+This house has been on the market several months and the asking price was recently reduced to $475,000 or $354 per sq ft.
+CLICK HERE for more mls information and to view mls photos of the interior and exterior.

-Thompson Lane is a lot like many of the other slow lanes in Key West: quiet.
+Thompson Lane is similar to many of the other slow lanes in Key West: quiet.
 It runs one block long from Frances Street on the east to Grinnell Street on the west.
 Finnegan's Wake is located on Grinnell Street and just a few feet past the exit from Thompson Lane.
 The City of Key West parking structure is located across the street from Finnegan's Wake.
 And the Historic Key West Seaport is a minute walk further to the north.
+You can walk to the Schooner Wharf in less than five minutes.
 The house and its location are very quiet but the property is located within easy walking distance to so many things that make Old Town Key West so vibrant and fun.

-1025 Thompson Lane is a listing of Preferred Properties Coastal Realty Inc. Please call me, Gary Thomas, 305-766-2642 or email me at email@example.com to set up a showing.
+1025 Thompson Lane is a listing of Preferred Properties Coastal Realty Inc. Please call me, Gary Thomas, 305-766-2642 to set up a showing.
+No need to worry about getting run over by a teenager on this little slow lane.

 The information on this site is for discussion purposes only.
 Under no circumstances does this information constitute a recommendation to buy or sell securities, assets, real estate, or otherwise.
 Information has not been verified, is not guaranteed, and is subject to change.